jcabrero/intel_ngraph_he/README.md

 # Intel nGraph + HE Transformer project
+This repository includes an easy way to install and build a docker and some examples of [Intel nGraph HE](https://github.com/IntelAI/he-transformer).

-## Installing Docker in CentOS7 (CERN)
+## Installing Docker in CentOS 7 (CERN)
-The main source of this tutorial is [Docker Documentation](https://docs.docker.com/install/linux/docker-ce/centos/) First we remove previous installations of docker in case they are already installed:
+The main source of the `docker` installation is [Docker Documentation](https://docs.docker.com/install/linux/docker-ce/centos/).
+First we remove previous installations of docker in case they are already installed:
 ```
 sudo yum remove docker \